johnson-white/DrivingAndExploration/README.md

 # DrivingAndExploration
 Creating vehicle mechanics for a driving and exploration project.
 This project has been in development since 29 Jan 2021 week.

 I am experimenting with (basic) physics based gameplay in this project, unlike the Character Controller in my FirstPersonProject which implemented movement by transforming GameObject vectors directly.
-The exploration aspect of this project is referring to 3D modelling and level design which will begin much later on.
+The exploration aspect of this project is referring to an intro to 3D modelling and level design.

 As a physics based project I had to learn basic physics concepts and how they function in Unity: friction, angular drag, angular velocity, centre of mass, box collider mass, angular torque etc.